-I've worked on a total of perhaps fifty projects and I'd judge 1/3rd as failures for many reasons - no business value, dysfunctional team.
-Sometimes one guy, often the "king geek", derails it.
+I've worked on a total of perhaps fifty projects and I'd judge 1/3rd as failures for many reasons - no business value, dysfunctional team, poor business analysis.
+Sometimes a "king geek" derails it.

-The project was a commercial product for small IT companies.
-There was an industry standard to follow, but a commercial product should still have flexibility in behavior, ("multi-tenant")
+This was a commercial product for small IT companies using an industry standard, but a commercial product should still be flexible ("multi-tenant")

-Mofo was a cowboy coder which is fine for simple, ad-hoc projects but not so much for a complex one.
-He wrote our core engine for an exacting industry spec as, yup, a Big Ball of Mud pattern.
-And Mofo was good at defending his territory, getting the hires before and after me fired because they were supposed to be backups to reduce his political power.
-He tried to sandbag me, too but I bypassed him like I usually do. :)
+Mofo was a cowboy coder, fine for a simple project but not so much for a complex one.
+He wrote our core engine as, yup, a Big Ball of Mud (BBM) pattern.
+And Mofo was good at defending his territory, sandbagging the hires before and after me, getting them fired to maintain his political power.
+He tried to sandbag me, too but I bypassed him like I often do. :)

-The BBM worked okay until we added real customers.
-Our demos were vetted because they were time-consuming so we expected a high adoption rate.
+His BBM worked okay until we had real customers.
+Our demos had a significant customer involvement so we expected a high adoption rate.
 Our first prospect went well and they signed up for our service.
 The next wanted a minor change and Mofo reviewed it...
 "Nope.
 I can't do that.
 Too much stuff will break".

 And so it began...